Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: Examples

 \section{Examples}

-To demonstrate the IS associated with various choices for analysis, we consider four example signals: 1) simple harmonic, 2) unit impulse, 3) linear FM, and 4) Gaussian AM.
+To demonstrate the IS associated with various choices for analysis, we consider five example signals: 1) simple harmonic, 2) unit impulse, 3) linear FM, 4) Gaussian AM, and 5) Sinusoidal AM.
 For convenience, Table \ref{tab:AnalysesISs} lists the various analyses developed in Sections \ref{sec:FD} - \ref{sec:STFrFT}, \ref{sec:TD}, and \ref{sec:MC} and the corresponding equation reference for the IS.
+For the STFT, we use a Gaussian window with pulse width parameter $\alpha$

 Finally, for brevity, we do not consider the STFrFT in these examples and leave that to the reader.